Glaucous gull (Larus hyperboreus)

 A series of studies from 1997 onwards has documented effects of pollutants on several reproductive parameters, including

-- survival of chicks
+- survival of chicks and adult birds

-- brooding behaviour, and
+- brooding behaviour

 The collapse of the common guillemot population in 1986–87 removed a large part of the food base for glaucous gulls which live on eggs, chicks and adults of this species.
 This may have been a contributory cause of the population decline in the 1980s and 1990s.
 The common guillemot population has recovered since.